FaisalTamanoJr/Class-Notes/pages/GEETHIC - Lesson 6.md

 ## The Noble Person

 Originally, the noble/superior person referred to individuals born in an aristocratic family.
-In addition, non-noble people could never obtain nobility, while noble people could never lose their nobility.
-Confucius, however, altered the concept to only focus on an individual’s morality.
+In addition, non-noble people could never obtain nobility, while noble people could never lose their nobility. [[Confucius]], however, altered the concept to only focus on an individual’s morality.

 The more recent concept provides everyone the capacity to become noble solely by their character/conduct.
 In particular, one must do the following to acquire nobility: